Disaster Unemployment Assistance during California Wildfires

 If you are owed claims currently and are unable to receive the payments at your regular address, you can contact the local post office.
 Remember that the DUA deadline is Dec 18, 2019.

-Related Tags : california fire, disaster unemployment assistance, file a claim, Unemployment Benefit in California
+Related Tags : CA, california fire, disaster unemployment assistance, file a claim, Unemployment Benefit in California